-The offense is often referred to as “felon in possession of ammunition” or “unlawful possession of ammunition.”
+The offense is often referred to as “felon in possession of ammunition” or “unlawful possession of ammunition by a convicted felon.”

 The language of PC 30305(a)(1) states: “No person prohibited from owning or possessing a firearm…shall own, possess, or have under custody or control, any ammunition or reloaded ammunition.”

 The following groups of people are generally prohibited from buying or possessing a gun (and thus ammunition, also) in California: